> For Authors and Reviewers > Instructions for Authors

 Journal of Korean Neurosurgical Society is the official journal of the Korean Neurosurgical Society, and published bimonthly (1st day of January, March, May, July, September, and November).
 This Journal publishes important papers covering the whole field of neurosurgery, including studies in neuroscience, neurology, and molecular biology.
 Studies on rare cases and technical notes of special instruments or equipment that might be useful to the field of neurosurgical science are also acceptable.
 Papers, to be accepted, will include original work (clinical and laboratory research), case reports, surgical notes, review articles, letters to the editor, etc. Review articles can be published upon specific request by the journal.
 Authors can publish special drafts with the approval from the editorial board.
-Case reports should be brief, and avoid an extensive review of the literature.
+Case reports should handle two or more cases.
+Case reports containing only one case is not subject to consideration for the peer-review.
+Cases reports should be brief, and avoid an extensive review of the literature.

 It should be assured that authors must not simultaneously submit an identical or similar paper for publication elsewhere.
 Multiple publication is acceptable only in the case of meeting the criteria of Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Ann Intern Med 108 : 258-265, 1988).
 Manuscripts must be prepared in accordance with Uniform requirements for Manuscripts submitted to Biomedical Journal developed by International Committee of Medical Journal Editors (February 2006).

 All submitted manuscripts undergo vigorous peer review by experts in the same field.